IronButterfly/IronButterfly/README.md

 - [Using](https://www.plesk.com/blog/product-technology/elasticstack-data-analysis-xenforo-forums/) Elastic Stack for Data Analysis and XenForo for Forums
 - [Warning](https://www.plesk.com/blog/security-alerts/fileless-attacks-rising/): Fileless Attacks Are On The Rise
 - [How to set up](https://www.plesk.com/blog/business-industry/how-to-set-up-a-cookie-consent-banner/) a Cookie Consent Banner
+- [How to install Laravel applications](https://www.ispmanager.com/news/how-to-install-laravel-on-ispmanager) on a hosting with ispmanager

 ### Russian-speaking articles